lookit/lookit-api/docs/source/api-documentation.rst

 -------
 General
 -------
 Most endpoints in this API are just meant for retrieving data.
 Typically, you can retrieve data associated with studies you have permission to view, or view any data that belongs to you.
 You can only create *responses* and *feedback* through the API.
 You can only update *responses* and *feedback* through the API.
 There is *nothing* that is permitted to be deleted through the API.
+For a set of sample functions using the API from Python, please see https://github.com/kimberscott/lookit-data-processing/blob/coding-workflow-multilab/scripts/experimenter.py

 ---------------
 API Formatting